vecto-ai/vecto-ai.github.io/pages/projects/BATS.rst

 BATS [#f2]_ is an improvement over this dataset in several aspects:

- * **balanced and representative**: BATS covers inflectional and derivational morphology, and lexicographic and encyclopedic semantics.
+ * :emph:`balanced and representative`: BATS covers inflectional and derivational morphology, and lexicographic and encyclopedic semantics.
 Each relation is represented with 10 categories, and each category contains 50 unique word pairs.
 This makes for 99,200 [#f3]_ questions for the vector offset method.
- * **reduced homonymy**: the morphological categories were sampled to reduce homonymy.
+ * :emph:`reduced homonymy`: the morphological categories were sampled to reduce homonymy.
 For example, for verb present tense the Google set includes pairs like *walk:walks*, which could be both verbs and nouns.
- * **multiple correct answers** where applicable.
+ * :emph:`multiple correct answers` where applicable.
 For example, both *mammal* and *canine* are hypernyms of dog.
 In some cases alternative spellings are listed (e.g. *organize: reorganize/reorganise*).

 .. include:: ./files/assets/files/bats-table.html